outsbart/gameman/README.md

 </p>

 ## Status
-Major games like Tetris, Kirby, Zelda and Pokemon are fully working and playable.
+Major games like Tetris, Mario, Kirby, Zelda and Pokemon are fully working and playable.

+Save files will be put in the same directory as the rom file, but with a .sav extension.

-Audio works, but needs more testing on more platforms.
+Audio works, but needs more testing on different platforms.

 ## Accuracy